 An Employee Stock Ownership Plan, or ESOP, is another benefit your employer may offer.
 While it sounds similar to an ESPP, it’s not the same thing.

 With an ESPP, you’re not buying shares in your company.
-Instead, your employer sets up a trust into which they transfer the stock shares.
+Instead, your employer sets up a trust into which stock shares are transferred.
 Those accumulated shares are then divided among employees.

-Your shares remain in the trust as long as you’re an employee at the company.
-Let’s say you leave the company to work elsewhere or you retire.
-You’ll typically have the option to sell your shares back to the company or trade them on the open market.
-You won’t incur taxes until you sell your shares.
+Your shares remain in the trust as long as you’re employed by the company.
+If you leave the company to work elsewhere or retire, you’ll typically have the option to sell your shares back to the company or trade them on the open market.
+You’re not taxed until you sell your shares.
 The capital gains tax rate would apply but you could defer taxes by rolling shares over into an IRA.

 Tips for Investing

-- Consider talking to a financial advisor about the pros and cons of investing in an ESPP if you have access to one through your employer.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
+• Consider talking to a financial advisor about the pros and cons of investing in an ESPP if you have access to one through your employer.
+If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
+SmartAsset’s financial advisor matching tool can help you connect, within minutes, with professional advisors in your local area.
+If you’re ready, get started now.

-- When investing in your workplace retirement plan, take time to review your investment options and the fees you’re paying at least once each year.
-It’s important to ensure the investments you purchased still meet your needs.
-SmartAsset’s investment calculator can help you with periodic portfolio checkups.
+• When investing in your workplace retirement plan, take time to review your investment options and the fees you’re paying at least once each year.
+It’s important to make sure the mutual funds or other investments you purchased when you initially signed up for the plan still meet your needs.
+A free investment calculator can help you with periodic portfolio checkups.

 Photo credit: ©iStock.com/Deagreez, ©iStock.com/designer491, ©iStock.com/SARINYAPINNGAM